objectcraftworks/retiredblog/source/_posts/2013-07-22-asp-dot-net-exception-handling-explained.markdown

 >  1. If you need a custom model for your Error view.
 >  2. If your Error view needs a master/layout that depends on ViewData set by controllers.

-You will have to duplicate the code in the error view to handle these two situationsi.
+You will have to duplicate the code in the error view to handle these two situations.
 Lets see with a mockup.
  {% img /images/posts/aspdotnetmvc/exception_handling_problem.png %}

  Let's see how we would implement temperature display.As Master/layout is the most obvious place to display, we will have to set the view data again in the error view.
 This will be a duplicate code.